tigerbeetle/tigerbeetle/docs/operation/hardware.md

 corruption of any data file) provided that the cluster remains available.

-A cluster will correctly remain unavailable only once too many machine failures have occurred to preserve data.
-In other words, TigerBeetle is designed to operate correctly or else to shutdown safely if safe operation with respect to strict serializability is no longer possible due to permanent data loss.
+A cluster will correctly remain unavailable if too many machine failures have occurred to preserve data.
+In other words, TigerBeetle is designed to operate correctly or else to shut down safely if safe operation with respect to strict serializability is no longer possible due to permanent data loss.